nijel/enca/DEVELOP.md

 # How to add a new language

+* For a comprehensive, step-by-step guide to adding a new language, see [ENCA-ADD-LANGUAGE-GUIDE.md](ENCA-ADD-LANGUAGE-GUIDE.md).

 * Create a new language file:
     * Create new `lib/lang_....c` files by copying some existing (use locale code for names)